crynux-ecosystem/genki-dama/README.md

 Although it is difficult to evaluate data quality directly, validators can evaluate the performance of finetuned model, and set weights considering these factors:
 * Model quality: model will be evaluated by cross-validation with other datasets.
 * Data similarity: validators set higher weights to data with less similarity to encourage miners provide diversified data.
+* Shapley value: each data will be calculated to its shapley value as the contribution of data.

-Validators order miners by their commit timestamp, and weight them with the score: (0.95 - data_similarity) * ∆loss
+Validators order miners by their commit timestamp, and weight them with the score: (0.95 - data_similarity) * ∆loss * shapley

 ## Roadmap